 To do this first open the command prompt with administrative privileges.
 Now, at the prompt, type the following and press Enter after each command:

-Note: while performing steps below you may lose all data from your USB drive.
+Note: while performing the steps below you may lose all data from your USB drive.
 If you have important data on that USB drive we recommend to backup them using third-party backup utility.

 - select disk x (where x is the number of your non-working drive – use the capacity to work out which one it is)